-- A man in his 40s, employed at an energy company, had multiple elevated BLLs, the highest being 61 $\mu$ g/dL in 2018. - A man in his 30s, employed at a firing range, had an elevated BLL of 53 μg/dL in 2017. - A male in his 30s, employed at a recyclable material wholesaler, had multiple elevated BLLs, the highest being 50 μg/dL in 2019. - A male in his 30s, employed at a painting and wall covering establishment, had an elevated BLL of 54 μg/dL in 2018.
+- A male in his 40s, employed at an industrial machinery and equipment wholesaler, working in the battery processing area, had multiple elevated BLLs, the highest being 70 μg/dL in 2021. - A male in his 60s, employed at a museum and removed leaded paint, had multiple elevated BLLs, the highest being 63 μg/dL in 2021. - A male in his 20s, employed at an industrial machinery and equipment wholesaler, had multiple elevated BLLs, the highest being 59 μg/dL in 2020.
+This individual worked at the same company as the first individual. - A male in his 50s, employed at a remediation services company, had multiple elevated BLLs, the highest being 50 μg/dL in 2020 (violations identified at his workplace are described above).